-- continue to improve the physical environment of our school to enable SEND pupils to take better advantage of education, benefits, facilities and services provided - increase the extent to which SEND pupils can participate in the curriculum - develop further ways in which to ensure pupils with EHCPs fulfil their potential - narrow the gap in overall attainment for identified groups (e.g. progress of disadvantaged children) through careful data monitoring, targeted interventions and pupil conferencing.
+- continue to improve the physical environment of our school to enable SEND pupils to take better advantage of education, benefits, facilities and services provided - increase the extent to which SEND pupils can participate in the curriculum - develop further ways in which to ensure pupils with EHCPs fulfil their potential - narrow the gap in overall attainment for identified groups (e.g. progress of children in receipt of the Pupil Premium) through careful data monitoring, targeted interventions and pupil conferencing - build 'cultural capital' through our broad, balanced and creative curriculum.